CyprienQuemeneur/fedpylot/README.md

 Installing all the packages on your cluster can come with some subtleties, and we would advise to refer to the documentation of your cluster for package installation and loading.

-### Downloading the datasets
+For convenience, speed measurements were performed on Google Colab.
+You can check our notebook which

-We used two publicly available object detection datasets in our paper: KITTI and nuImages.
+## ⚙️ Data Preparation

-### Data preparation
+We used two publicly available autonomous driving datasets in our paper: the 2D object detection subset of the KITTI Vision Benchmark Suite and nuImages, an extension of nuScenes dedicated to 2D object detection.

 Preparing the data involve both converting the annotations to the YOLO format and splitting the samples among the federated participants.
 In our experiments, we assume that the server holds a separate validation set and is